-We installed our Pollinator Planters in several locations to create habitat in diverse areas around town.
-Our work reached from east Portland's Lents Community Garden (pictured above) to northwest Portland's Forest Park (below).
+In past years, we've installed our Pollinator Planters in to create habitat in diverse areas around town.
+Our work reached from east Portland's Lents Community Garden, south to the Milwaukie Winslow Food Forest, and northwest to Portland's Forest Park.

 Swarm Portland also attended dozens of community events to educate the public about ways to help save our bees.
 Education activities included booths at neighborhood street fairs including St Johns, Kenton, Alberta and Fremont.
 We also attended garden shows and farmers markets.

-Swarm Portland participated in educational workshops such as the Oregon Farm to School Garden Network's annual meeting (below).
+Swarm regularly participates in educational workshops such as the Oregon Farm to School Garden Network's annual meeting.

-Our community involvement and educational outreach work continues in 2017.
+Our community involvement and educational outreach work continues into 2019.
 If you would like to contact us about a project idea, please email Susan firstname.lastname@example.org.